· Updated · Onboarding

 The quality and speed of your launch depends on what you bring to the table.
-Whether you’re a law firm, a real estate team, a medical practice, or a construction company, this checklist mirrors exactly what FMS Studio needs during partner onboarding and activation — the more complete your inputs, the faster and stronger your system launches.
+Whether you’re a law firm, a real estate team, a medical practice, or a construction company, this checklist mirrors exactly what FMS Studio needs during the Discover and Activate phases of the partner journey — the more complete your inputs, the faster and stronger your system launches.

 Business clarity